Chapter 9: Environmental Politics, Global Sustainability, and Cute Robots

 Our current global economic system is based on a linear economy.
 But we now know how bad that is for the environment.
 So how is a circular economy better?
 Linear vs Circle Catherine Weetman CC BY-SA 4.0

-What if the solution to our environmental crisis isn’t more growth but less? advocates for intentionally slowing economic activity to reduce environmental harm and focus on quality of life rather than material wealth.
+What if the key to our survival isn’t more growth, but learning how to live with less—less consumption, less waste, and fewer demands on a planet already stretched to its limits? advocates for intentionally slowing economic activity to reduce environmental harm and focus on quality of life rather than material wealth.
 It challenges the assumption that bigger is always better, asking instead whether society can thrive with fewer material goods and a deeper connection to well-being and nature.
 For example, Bhutan’s use of Gross National Happiness as a measure of success prioritizes environmental conservation and social well-being over GDP.
 In Wall-E, the humans aboard the Axiom embody the consequences of unchecked growth—endless consumption has made them physically and mentally stagnant, unable to imagine a life outside their screens and chairs.
 The film critiques the societal inertia that comes from prioritizing growth at all costs, showing how it can disconnect people from their environment and purpose.
 Degrowth envisions an alternative: a simpler, more sustainable way of living that prioritizes environmental health and social equity.
 However, implementing degrowth policies is politically challenging, as they require rethinking deeply entrenched ideas about progress and prosperity.
 Still, degrowth offers a compelling critique of existing systems, tying together the interconnected concepts of sustainability, energy, and economy into a vision for a more balanced future.
 Check out the following video to learn more!

 Through the interconnected ideas of sustainability, renewable energy, the circular economy, the green economy, and degrowth, we see that addressing environmental challenges requires more than just technological solutions—it demands systemic change and political will.
 Wall-E serves as a powerful reminder of the consequences of ignoring these principles, portraying a world where unsustainable practices lead to collapse.
 Yet the film also offers hope, showing that with the right choices, humanity can rebuild and create a future in harmony with the planet.
 By exploring these concepts, we can better understand how political decisions shape our environment and how we might work together to create a more sustainable world.